sengsgx/sengsgx/README.md

 use port 4711/tcp and the enclave IP assigned by the SENG server, probably 192.168.28.2
 $netcat 192.168.28.2 4711

-..SENG NGINX (auto-nat/shadowing):
-*TODO*

-In all cases you are now connected to NGINX and can issue an HTTP request:
+In both cases you are now connected to NGINX and can issue an HTTP request:
 [from netcat]
 GET / HTTP/1.0\n
 \n